Philadelphia Transportation

 RiverLink Ferry

-DESCRIPTION: Ferry provides a 12-minute picturesque view of the Philadelphia skyline and colorful attractions in Camden; relaxing transportation across the Delaware River from Penn’s Landing to New Jersey State Aquarium; adults $4, children $3 for round trip.
+DESCRIPTION: Ferry provides a 12-minute picturesque view of the Philadelphia skyline and colorful attractions in Camden; relaxing transportation across the Delaware River from Penn’s Landing to the New Jersey State Aquarium.
+There is a small fee for adults and children.
+Most people buy round-trip tickets.

-ADDRESS: Penn’s Landing, Delaware Avenue at Walnut Street
+ADDRESS: Penn’s Landing, Delaware Avenue at Walnut Street, Philadelphia, PA

 PHONE: 800-634-4027